 Your veterinarian may also perform a bacterial culture of the sample to look for secondary bacterial infection.

 Routine screening including biochemical profile, complete blood count, and urinalysis will also be performed.
 These can’t diagnose pemphigus, however, they are important to check for concurrent systemic disorders which may be affected by immunosuppressive therapy.

 Treatment of pemphigus complex can be quite difficult.
 It involves immunosuppressive therapy to stop the cat’s own immune system attacking the tissues.
-A large dose is initially given to induce remission, however, due to the potential side effects of these medications, once remission is achieved, the dose will be tapered to the lowest possible dose to manage the condition.
+A large dose is initially administered to induce remission, however, due to the potential side effects of these medications, once remission is achieved, the dose will be tapered to the lowest possible dose to manage the condition.

 If your cat is on medications which could have triggered pemphigus, your veterinarian will look for alternatives, if possible.